Sherlock Holmes (2009 film): Development

 Producer Lionel Wigram remarked that for around ten years, he had been thinking of new ways to depict Sherlock Holmes.
 "I realized the images I was seeing in my head [when reading the stories] were different to the images I'd seen in previous films."
 He imagined "a much more modern, more bohemian character, who dresses more like an artist or a poet", namely Henri de Toulouse-Lautrec.
-After leaving his position as executive for Warner Bros. in 2006, Wigram sought a larger scope to the story so it could attract a large audience, and amalgamated various Holmes stories to flesh it out further.
+After leaving his position as executive for Warner Bros.
+Pictures in 2006, Wigram sought a larger scope to the story so it could attract a large audience, and amalgamated various Holmes stories to flesh it out further.
 Some sequences in the movie were more than suggested by uncredited incidents found in a 1979 novel Enter the Lion: A Posthumous Memoir of Mycroft Holmes.
 Lord Blackwood's character was developed as a nod to Victorian interests in spiritualism and the later influence of Aleister Crowley.
 The producer felt he was "almost clever" pitting Holmes, who has an almost supernatural ability to solve crimes, against a supposedly supernatural villain.
 The plot point, moreover, nods to the Holmesian tale of The Hound of the Baskervilles, where a string of seemingly supernatural events is finally explained through intuitive reasoning and scientific savvy.
 Wigram wrote and John Watkiss drew a 25-page comic book about Holmes in place of a spec script.

 Professor Moriarty was included in the script to set up the sequels.

 In March 2007, Warner Bros. chose to produce, seeing similarities in the concept with Batman Begins.
 Arthur Conan Doyle's estate had some involvement in sorting out legal issues, although the stories are in the public domain in the United States.
 Neil Marshall was set to direct, but Guy Ritchie signed on to direct in June 2008.
 When a child at boarding school, Ritchie and other pupils listened to the Holmes stories through dormitory loudspeakers.
 "Holmes used to talk me to sleep every night when I was seven years old," he said.
 Therefore, his image of Holmes differed from the films.
 He wanted to make his film more "authentic" to Doyle, explaining, "There's quite a lot of intense action sequences in the stories, [and] sometimes that hasn't been reflected in the movies."
 Holmes' "brilliance will percolate into the action", and the film will show that his "intellect was as much of a curse as it was a blessing".
 Ritchie sought to make Sherlock Holmes a "very contemporary film as far as the tone and texture", because it has been "a relatively long time since there's been a film version that people embraced".